Mexican Americans: Immigration issues

-Since the 1960s, Mexican immigrants have met a significant portion of the demand for cheap labor in the United States.
+Since the 1960s, Mexican immigrants have met a significant portion of the demand for low cost labor in the United States.
 Fear of deportation makes them highly vulnerable to exploitation by employers.
-Many employers, however, have developed a "don't ask, don't tell" attitude toward hiring undocumented Mexican nationals.
-In May 2006, hundreds of thousands of undocumented immigrants, Mexicans and other nationalities, walked out of their jobs across the country in protest to support immigration reform (many in hopes of a path to citizenship similar to the Immigration Reform and Control Act of 1986 signed into law by President Ronald Reagan, which granted citizenship to Mexican nationals living and working without documentation in the US).
+Many employers, however, have developed a "don't ask, don't tell" attitude toward hiring Mexican nationals residing in the country illegally.
+In May 2006, hundreds of thousands of illegal immigrants, Mexicans and other nationalities, walked out of their jobs across the country in protest to support immigration reform (many in hopes of a path to citizenship similar to the Immigration Reform and Control Act of 1986 signed into law by President Ronald Reagan, which granted citizenship to Mexican nationals living and working without documentation in the US).
 Governmentalities have been the result of unequal relations with its northern neighbors versus a response to more locally driven needs.

-US politicians cited numbers as high as 20 million undocumented immigrants in the United States without providing statistical proof.
+US politicians cited numbers as high as 20 million illegal immigrants in the United States without providing statistical proof.

-Even legal immigrants to the United States, both from Mexico and elsewhere, have spoken out against illegal immigration.
-However, according to a survey conducted by the Pew Research Center in June 2007, 63% of Americans would support an immigration policy that would put undocumented immigrants on a path to citizenship if they "pass background checks, pay fines and have jobs, learn English", while 30% would oppose such a plan.
+Some immigrants to the United States, both from Mexico and elsewhere, oppose illegal immigration, even if they once lacked documents themselves.
+However, according to a survey conducted by the Pew Research Center in June 2007, 63% of Americans would support an immigration policy that would put illegal immigrants on a path to citizenship if they "pass background checks, pay fines and have jobs, learn English", while 30% would oppose such a plan.
 The survey also found that if this program was instead labeled "amnesty", 54% would support it, while 39% would oppose.

 Alan Greenspan, former Chairman of the Federal Reserve, has said that the growth of the working-age population is a large factor in keeping the economy growing and that immigration can be used to grow that population.
 According to Greenspan, by 2030, the growth of the US workforce will slow from 1 percent to 1/2 percent, while the percentage of the population over 65 years will rise from 13 percent to perhaps 20 percent.
-Greenspan has also stated that the current immigration problem could be solved with a "stroke of the pen", referring to the Comprehensive Immigration Reform Act of 2007 which would have strengthened border security, created a guest worker program, and put undocumented immigrants currently residing in the US on a path to citizenship if they met certain conditions.
+Greenspan has also stated that immigration reform could be brought about with a "stroke of the pen", referring to the Comprehensive Immigration Reform Act of 2007 which would have created a guest worker program and put illegal immigrants currently residing in the US on a path to citizenship if they met certain conditions.